Darling Heights

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 101 daily trips across all routes, translating to approximately 25 weekly trips per individual stop.
+The service frequency averages 101 trips per day across all routes, equating to about 25 weekly trips per individual stop.

 Frequently Asked Questions - Transport